 What is the PSN?

-The Public Services Network is the government’s secure, robust, high-performance network which helps public sector organisations work together, reduce duplication and share resources.
+The Public Services Network (PSN) is the government’s secure, robust, high-performance network which helps public sector organisations work together, reduce duplication and share resources.

 Why is it being replaced?